 We see this in our own data across different years as well: burnout is closely tied to leadership quality, priority stability, and cultural maturity.

-A 2017 meta-analysis identifies stable factors that lead to burnout: weak support from colleagues and managers, a sense of unfairness, low rewards, and job insecurity.
+A 2017 meta-analysis identifies persistent factors that lead to burnout:

 Even if AI could reduce burnout, the effect can easily be absorbed by cultural pressure.

 There are also additional signals from our qualitative research.
+They align with the literature on "work intensification".

-In other words, AI increases individual effectiveness, but the balance between demands and available resources stays the same, so burnout does not go away.
-"Software development definitely changed because of AI, and I really felt it this year.
-Not last year.
-I think that with the arrival of MCP servers (Model Context Protocol) and the ability to write code together with the model, a lot changed: feature release, deadlines, and the amount of work that can be completed in a given period.
+I think that with the arrival of MCP servers (Model Context Protocol) and the ability to write code together with a model, a lot has changed: feature release, timelines, and the amount of work that can be completed in a given period.
+Stakeholders now expect more to be done in the product, faster.
+Deadlines and projects are under tighter time pressure, and that definitely changes how I work.

-To test it, we examined whether a high level of AI adoption reduces the harm caused by instability in outcomes that have historically suffered from it.
+To test it, we examined whether a high level of AI adoption reduces the harm from instability for outcomes that have historically suffered from it.
+We found no evidence of such an effect.
+On the contrary, instability continues to worsen key outcomes, such as product quality and burnout.
+These effects can completely cancel out any gains in delivery speed.

 Year-over-year changes point to adaptation